vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-billing.md

 - `billing: Address` - a main data object that contains a billing address.

-- `loading: boolean` - a reactive object containing information about loading state of your `search` method.
+- `loading: boolean` - a reactive object containing information about loading state of your `load` or `save` method.

 - `error: UseBillingErrors` - a reactive object containing the error message, if `load` or `save` failed for any reason.